khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 #### Comment

 A comment is a written piece of text that users of GitLab can create.
-Comments have author and timestamp meta data.
+Comments have author and timestamp metadata.
 Comments can be added in a variety of contexts, such as issues, merge requests, and discussions.

 #### Discussion